FlavScents AInsights Entry for 4-Methyl Guaiacol (CAS: 93-51-6)

 2. Sensory Profile

-4-Methyl guaiacol is known for its distinctive smoky, spicy, and clove-like aroma.
-It is often described as having a warm, woody character with moderate intensity and good diffusion.
-The compound plays a crucial role as an impact note in flavor systems, providing depth and complexity.
-While specific taste and odor thresholds are not widely reported, its potent sensory attributes make it effective even at low concentrations.
+4-Methyl guaiacol is known for its warm, smoky, and spicy aroma with clove-like nuances.
+It is often described as having a moderate to strong intensity and is used to impart a smoky character to flavors and fragrances.
+The compound is typically used as an impact note in formulations, providing depth and complexity.
+While specific taste and odor thresholds are not widely reported, its potent aroma suggests a low threshold.

 Citation hooks: FlavScents; peer-reviewed sensory literature